 Travel through the midlands of Ireland, stopping for photos at the stately Rock of Cashel.
 Immerse yourself in farm life with tea and scones at a farmhouse visit and watch skilled sheep dogs herd sheep.
 Head to Blarney Castle and kiss the famous “Stone of Eloquence.”
 Treat yourself to Irish goods at the Blarney Woollen Mills before heading to Killarney, picturesquely set beside lakes and mountains.

 Step back in time as a jaunting car drives you past Ross Castle set on Lough Leane.
 Embark on the Ring of Kerry drive – a winding route with breathtaking sights of mountains and coastal views.
 Cross the bridge to Valentia Island to visit the Skellig Experience, which explains the life of early Christian hermits on Skellig Michael, a rocky offshore island featured in the “Star Wars VII” movie.
 Enjoy a casual lunch and later stop in the pretty village of Sneem.
 Pause at Moll’s Gap for panoramic mountain views and return to Killarney where the evening is free.

 Take in the enormity of the Cliffs of Moher, a spectacular wall of sandstone that reaches 200m above the Atlantic Ocean, as you ferry across the River Shannon.
 Walk along the Cliffs for spectacular views.
 Later, at Bunratty Castle Hotel, you’ll have time to visit the Folk Park, have a drink in the 200-year-old Durty Nelly’s Pub or shop at the Bunratty Mills.
 In the evening head out for a memorable medieval-style feast where the lords and ladies will serenade you with song and harp music, evocative of the Middle Ages.

-Your program ends after breakfast today.
+Your tour ends after breakfast today.